SMB Shares Screens

 ---|---|

-SID | Shows the SID trustee value (who) this ACL entry (ACE) applies to.
+SID | Shows the security identifier (SID) trustee value or to whom this ACL entry (ACE) applies.
 SID is a unique value of variable length that identifies the trustee.
 Shown as a Windows Security Identifier.
-Click Save and re-open Edit Share ACL to update. |
+Save and re-open Edit Share ACL to update. |

-Who | Select the domain for account (who) this ACL entry applies to.
+Who | Select the domain for an account (who) to apply the permissions for this ACL entry.
 Options are: |

 Permission | Select predefined permission combinations from the dropdown list.
 Options are: |